Modeso/ModesoWheel/README.md

 - Take an IBoutlet refrence for wheel view height constraint.

 You can set the following values using StroyBoard properties or from code:
-- inputTitle: string value that presents the title of data.
+- title: string value that presents the title of data.
-- defaultInputValue: default value to be displayed.
+- defaultValue: default value to be displayed.
-- background: cells background color.
+- optionsBackgroundColor: cells background color.
+- selectColor: the color to be applied for selected value and select indicator.
+- optionsColor: the color for other options than selected value.
-- selectionIndicatorColor: background color for separator view.
+- titleColor: the color to be applied for title text.
+- titleFont: the font to be applied for title text.
+- optionsFont: the font to be applied for all options text.
+- optionsHeight: float value that presents option cell height.

 ## Usage